MikingG/MikingG.github.io/index.md

 I am currently a research intern at the University of Notre Dame, supervised by Prof. Xiangliang Zhang.
 As an undergraduate, I am majoring in Software Engineering at Sun Yat-sen University, expecting to graduate in June 2025 under the guidance of Prof. Yanlin Wang.
 From January to May 2023, I was an exchange student at the Chinese University of Hong Kong.

-My research interests include software engineering, large language models, machine learning, and programming languages, particularly in automated software engineering.
+<span style="color:red">My research interests include software engineering, human-computer interaction, large language models, machine learning, and programming languages, particularly in automated software engineering.
+I am actively seeking a PhD position.
+If my research interests align with your program, please feel free to reach out to me at gongj39@mail2.sysu.edu.cn.
+I look forward to connecting with you!</span>

 **GPA**: 3.9/4.0, 4.1/5.0